SNGWN/CEH-Notes/Module 09 - Social Engineering/09_Social_Engineering.md

 	**Computer-based Social Engineering**
 		***Phishing***
 			Attacker send fake emails which looks like legitimate email, they're sent to hundreds, sometimes thousands, of recipients.
 When recipient opens the link, he is enticed for providing information.
-Attacker use IDN Homographic Attack (International Domain Name), In this attacker use Crylic script to register domain name and create fake website simmilar to actual website.
+Attacker use IDN Homographic Attack (International Domain Name), In this attacker use Crylic script to register domain name and create fake website similar to actual website.
-		***Spear Phishing***
+		***Spear Phishing*** --->
 			Similar as phishing but it is focused on one target.
 Because of this, it is generate higher response rate.

 	**Mobile-based Social Engineering**